 How can we best understand illness, disabilities and long-term health conditions and use health psychology to promote wellness within illness?
 In this unit you'll explore the experience and impacts of illness for individuals and those around them, before turning to health psychology’s role in developing and evaluating interventions to help improve people’s experience and management of conditions.

 Biological Mechanisms and Neuropsychological Health

 How do psychosocial factors get ‘under the skin’ to influence our health?
 This unit will focus on the associations between physiological and psychological processes, building a critical understanding of the multifaceted, bidirectional relationships and processes involved, with a particular focus on neuropsychology.

 Understanding and Changing Health Behaviour

 Which psychological factors best predict our health-related decisions and actions and what kind of interventions can change these, for individuals, groups or societies?
-In this unit we will critically appraise theories and models of health behaviour and learn key approaches to behaviour change intervention design, testing and evaluation particularly for use in promoting health.
+In this unit you'll critically appraise theories and models of health behaviour and learn key approaches to behaviour change intervention design, testing and evaluation particularly for use in promoting health.

 Healthcare and Communities

 When it comes to health behaviours and health outcomes, why does where you live, your income or gender matter?
-In this unit, we look at the big picture, including the social determinants of health and health inequalities and health psychology’s historical and current role in the changing face of healthcare in the 21st century.
+In this unit, you'll look at the big picture, including the social determinants of health and health inequalities and health psychology’s historical and current role in the changing face of healthcare in the 21st century.